SoftwareAG/c8y-docs/content/edge/migration-bundle/migration-107-to-109.md

 Restoring the Streaming Analytics application completes the migration procedure.
 Note that the tenants from Edge 10.9 installation are removed after the migration is successful.
 You will now be able to log in using the Edge 10.7 user credentials.

 Next, you must configure the Edge 10.9 appliance.
-For example, if you had enabled microservices and configured NTP in the Edge 10.7 appliance, you must enable microservices and configure NTP in the Edge 10.9 appliance.
+For example, if you had enabled microservices and configured NTP in the Edge 10.7 appliance, you must enable microsrevices and configure NTP in the Edge 10.9 appliance.

 >**Important:** To enable the microservice hosting feature, you must have the "Tenant Manager" role.